popgemy/remarkable-owl/content/pages/pricing.md

           *   Take Backups anytime for free.

-          *   1 Gb ram memory can up to 64.
+          *   1 GB ram memory can up to 64.

           *   scale up on demand.